Your website says a lot about your business.

 6. Website Content isn’t Easy To View

 Did you know that most people scan web pages instead of reading them word for word?
-Chances are if you have “walls of text” they are not being read and your messaging is not getting through to your prospects.
-To make sure your messaging is being taken in, try to break up text into easily consumable sections with things like headings, sub headings, bullet points, and lists.
+Chances are if you have “walls of text” they are not being read and your message is not getting through to your prospects.
+To make sure your message is being taken in, try to break up text into easily consumable sections with things like headings, subheadings, bullet points, and lists.

 About 47% of consumers will view up to five pieces of content from a company before talking contacting a salesman, so it’s important to make sure your content is well written and formatted for your prospects